-VLAN translation, as one can tell from the name, which translates the original VLAN ID to new VLAN ID according to the user requirements so to exchange data across different VLANs.
+VLAN ID according to the user requirements so to exchange data across different VLANs.
 VLAN translation supports ingress translation, and switch over the VLAN ID at the ingress.
 Application and configuration of VLAN translation will be explained in detail in this section.

-16.4.2 VLAN-translation Configuration
+18.4.2 VLAN-translation Configuration